 Face #1.
 The King (the Lion).
 In the testimony of the first session, according to the one called “Given of Adonai” (Matthew, Matthias) and “Joined” (Levi) the Messiah is depicted as the King of Israel, the Lion of Judah (Ha-Ayrei Mishvet Yehudah), who is a direct descendant of David; and therefore the legal heir to David’s throne.

 Face #2.
 The Servant (the Ox).
 In the testimony of the second session, according to the one called the “Grace of Adonai” (Yochanan-John) and “Hammer” (Mark, the same meaning as ‘Maccabees’) the Messiah is depicted as the Suffering Servant, who is the Holy Servant (Eved HaKadosh) and the Man of Sorrows (Ish Makhovot).

 Face #3.
 The Perfect Man (the Man).
 In the testimony of the third session, according to the one called the “Light-bringer” (Lukas; same meaning as ‘Aaron’), the Messiah is depicted as the Perfect Man, the Savior of all Men (HaMoshia l’chol Adam).

 Face #4.
 The Ben Elohim (the Eagle).
-In the testimony of the fourth session, according to the one called the Grace of Adonai (John, Yochanan), the Messiah is depicted as the Ben Ha-Elohim (Son of the Almighty), the ALL-POWERFUL ONE (the symbol of the “Eagle” in Ezekiel’s vision indicates the Divine Presence; i.e. ‘Divinity’).
+In the testimony of the fourth session, according to the one called the Grace of Adonai (John, Yochanan), the Messiah is depicted as the ben Ha-Elohim (Son of God); the symbol of the “Eagle” in Ezekiel’s vision indicates the Divine Presence.